ABHIRAM1234/walmart-forecasting/README.md

 RMSSE_i = Root Mean Squared Scaled Error for time series i

 WRMSSE is computed across 12 hierarchical aggregation levels, from total sales to individual item-store combinations.

+🛠️ What Was Done
+1. Data Preparation
+Merged sales_train_evaluation, calendar, and sell_prices using item_id, store_id, and date.

+Converted long-format sales data to wide format using pivot tables.

+Handled missing values in price and calendar data with forward/backward fills and zero-imputation where appropriate.

+2. Feature Engineering
+Lag Features: Created rolling mean, rolling std, and lag values for 7, 14, 28, and 56-day windows.

+Price Features: Calculated price momentum, price volatility, and normalized price levels.

+Date Features: Extracted day, week, month, year, event name, SNAP flag, and weekend indicators.

+Demand Trends: Included categorical interactions and shift-based features to capture demand shifts.

+3. Modeling
+Used LightGBM for gradient boosting with categorical encoding.

+Built global models across all series instead of local models per time series.

+Performed per-day prediction (multi-output regression treated as 28 single-output tasks).

+Used hierarchical aggregation constraints by optimizing forecasts at bottom level and reconciling with upper levels post-prediction.

+4. Validation Strategy
+Employed rolling-window cross-validation using the last 28 days of the training data as validation.

+Custom scoring function implemented to simulate WRMSSE locally before final submission.

+5. Ensembling & Tuning
+Blended multiple LightGBM models with different hyperparameters and feature sets.

+Applied Bayesian Optimization for hyperparameter tuning.

+Some top solutions included DeepAR, XGBoost, and simple exponential smoothing as part of model ensembles.

+💻 Tools & Libraries
+Python, Pandas, NumPy

+LightGBM, XGBoost, CatBoost (optional)

+Scikit-learn

+Matplotlib, Seaborn

+tqdm, joblib for processing and parallelization

+Kaggle notebooks and Docker (for submission validation)